makomweb/ansible-tutorial/README.md

-# Ansible Tutorial
+# Ansible tutorial

 This tutorial uses Docker to provide a playground for Ansible.
 The scenario here has 3 Docker containers running in the same network.

 1. the ansible container
 2. the remote-host-one container
-3. the remote-host-tow container
+3. the remote-host-two container

-The ansible container is used to manage the other 2 host containers via - of course Ansible. :-)
+The ansible container is used to manage the other 2 host containers via - of course Ansible. :smiley:

 ## Steps